Asian Journal of Occupational Therapy

 Manuscript

-A cover letter should not be attached.
+A cover letter should not be included with the submission.
 The main manuscript file can be submitted in Microsoft Word.
 The manuscript needs to include the following sections:

 1) Abstract and Keywords

-A structured abstract of 200-250 words is required –use the headings; Objective Methods, Results, and Conclusion.
-The content should enable the readers to grasp the essence of the paper immediately and must give the readers quick recap on the statement of the problem or issues, methodology, results, and conclusions.
-The manuscripts must include 3-5 keywords after the abstract.
+A structured abstract of 200-250 words is required.
+Structure the abstract using the following headings: Objective, Methods, Results, and Conclusion.
+The content should enable the readers to grasp the essence of the paper and must provide a quick summary of the problem or issues to be solved, the methodology used, the results obtained, and the conclusions.
+Include 3–5 keywords after the abstract.

 2) Main body